ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 7/Monitoring_and_Analytics.md

 The CloudWatch dashboard(opens in a new tab) feature enables you to access all the metrics for your resources from a single location.

 ---
+### AWS CloudTrail
+AWS CloudTrail(opens in a new tab) records API calls for your account.
+The recorded information includes the identity of the API caller, the time of the API call, the source IP address of the API caller, and more.
+You can think of CloudTrail as a “trail” of breadcrumbs (or a log of actions) that someone has left behind them.

+#### CloudTrail Insights
+Within CloudTrail, you can also enable ***CloudTrail Insights***(opens in a new tab).
+This optional feature allows CloudTrail to automatically detect unusual API activities in your AWS account.

+---
+### AWS Trusted Advisor